360world3/FinalMajorProject-/sessions/03/README.md

 * Q&A
 * Workshop

-# Learning goals for this session
+# Learning outcomes for this session

 ### Goals